No Fees

 • The individual maintains a separate set of books or records that reflect all items of income and expenses.

-Additionally, for construction, the individual is property registered as a contractor or has a valid electrical contractor license.
+Additionally, for construction, the individual is properly registered as a contractor or has a valid electrical contractor license.
 An attorney would work with you to evaluate your status as an employee or independent contractor at the time of the accident.
 Contact Boohoff Law today to get started.

 Certain injuries are more common at work.
 Based on data compiled by L&I, the following injury causes are the most common in Washington: